 The COVID-19 pandemic has led to people buying soap in great quantities, with supermarket shelves emptying quickly.
 The young entrepreneurs from Authentic Academy in Kigali, Rwanda, have their community's back!
 They have been running their business producing and selling liquid soap for over two years, and now more than ever the skills they have acquired during this time are particularly useful!
 In fact, since starting to run the school business, the hygiene and sanitation at the school has improved because they use their own product.
 The team was even recognised by the Ministry of Education as best practice for promoting hygiene!

-Teach A Man To Fish helps schools create fully functional student-led businesses around the world that are both educational and profitable.
+Teach A Man To Fish helps schools and youth groups to create fully functional youth-led businesses around the world that are both educational and profitable.

 Since 2006, our programmes have empowered young people with the skills they need to succeed, in school, work, and life.
 We believe that practical entrepreneurship education is key to tackling youth unemployment and poverty worldwide.